 - Bramble – Original, expertly-mixed cocktails are the name of the game at this unmarked cellar bar.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - The Guildford Arms – All polished mahogany and brass, this traditional Victorian boozer is locally renowned for its excellent real ale selection.
-13-minute walk (0.7 mile).
+(0.7 mile).

 Nearby Shopping and Cool Shops

 - ANTA Scotland Ltd – Design store that has breathed new life into tweed and tartan, turning them into everything from carpets to attractive furnishings, fashion items, and accessories.
-1-minute walk (50m).
+(50m).

 - Cotswold Outdoor – Two-story outdoor gear emporium, with everything from camping gear to jackets, hiking boots, and maps.
-6-minute walk (0.3 mile).
+(0.3 mile).

 - Aspinal of London Edinburgh – Beautiful, hand-tooled leather satchels, briefcases, and other travel accessories.
-6-minute walk (0.3 mile).
+(0.3 mile).

 - Penhaligon’s – Edinburgh branch of the luxury British perfume house, going strong since 1870.
 Grooming items and candles are also sold here.
-6-minute walk (0.3 mile).
+(0.3 mile).

 - Jenners – The grande dame of Edinburgh’s department stores is still going strong, housed inside a stunning 1838 building on Princes Street.
-10-minute walk (0.5 mile).
+(0.5 mile).

 - Harvey Nichols – Iconic department store heavy on high-end designer fashion, accessories, perfume, and jewelry.
-11-minute walk (0.6 mile).
+(0.6 mile).

 - National Museum of Scotland – Spread across 2 buildings – a contemporary and a Victorian one – this terrific museum is a stampede through the history of Scotland, presented using an engaging variety of media highlighting the period from the earliest prehistoric signs of humanity until the 1990s.
 There are occasional themed exhibitions too, while the older building is home to displays on the decorative arts of China, the Islamic world, Japan, and the West, as well as design and fashion, science and technology, and natural history.
-The onsite restaurant – Tower – is one of the city’s best.
-19-minute walk (1 mile).
+(1 mile).

 - Royal Yacht Britannia – An easy bus ride from Princes Street on bus #22 or #30.
 This luxury yacht used to be Her Majesty’s floating holiday home between 1953 and 1997.
 Permanently moored at the Ocean Centre mall, it’s now a museum.
 Visitors can use the excellent audio guides to acquaint themselves with the living quarters for the Queen and 45 other members of the Royal Family.
-30 minutes (3 miles) by bus.
+(3 miles).

 Nearby Markets or Grocery Stores